wiseman-timelord/GoldWeekly-Indicator/README.md

 The current detail of features is...
 - GoldWeekly-Advisor - In Progress.
 Supposedly as an EA able to display multiple indicators, and combine signals with graphic.
 - GoldWeekly-Indicator - As shown below, with the, Display Text and the 3 Smma; Indicators are limited to 1 type of Indicator.
-- GoldWeekly-TextOnly - Limited to some basic text on screen, this is being developed also...
+- GoldWeekly-TextOnly - Limited to some basic text on screen, this now has enum for text position.

 ### Preview
 - Indicator version; Limited to 3 Smma and Display Text due to Mt5...